drashland/services/ci/README.md

 # CI

-A service to help with CI processes.
+A group of service classes to help with your CI processes.

 ## Table of Contents